 A doctor may also recommend lifestyle changes or therapies that can reduce symptoms.

-It is also important to talk with a doctor about prolonged sickness so they can rule out or treat underlying medical conditions.
+Talking with a doctor about prolonged sickness is also important so they can rule out or treat underlying medical conditions.